Benefit Fraud Solicitors

 If you’re asked to attend an interview

+If accused of benefit fraud you may be invited to attend an interview.
 An ‘interview under caution’ is a formal interview that is often recorded.
 It could become part of a criminal investigation against you.
 It is therefore essential that you immediately obtain legal advice as soon as you have been made aware of any investigation being initiated.
 Our benefit fraud solicitor team has years of experience in successfully dealing with complicated fraud charges.
 Our initial interview is free, and you may be entitled to legal aid to defend any criminal proceedings that may follow on from the investigation.

 We can be contacted on any of the telephone numbers stated on this website to arrange an initial meeting to discuss any allegations being made against you and to determine the best way to deal with your situation.
 You should bring along any correspondence you have received from the DWP or any other bodies looking into your benefit entitlement.
 There may be a reasonable explanation for certain information not being provided concerning a benefit claim.
 A benefit fraud solicitor can negotiate with the Fraud Investigation Officers and in some cases satisfy them that no fraud took place, therefore stopping the matter from proceeding further.